EtienneK/cv/cv.md

 ## Work Experience

+*   **Solutions Architect - Identity**, August 2019 — Current

+    **Backbase** (Amsterdam, Netherlands)

+    I am currently a Solutions Architect for Backbase's Identity product.
+In this role I help big banking customers accelerate their digital banking transformation journeys by understanding their problems and challenges and coming up with solutions - primarily in the identity, authentication, user- and credential management domains.
+This requires me to analyse and understand a bank's current environment, set up and run technical workshops and create executable architectures and documentation on how the Backbase platform will fit into their landscape.

+    This role requires me to be active during pre- as well as post-sales customer engagements.
+For pre-sales I have been part of multiple customer workshops and meetings that resulted in high-value contracts for Backbase.
+Post-sales engagements have resulted in me helping the Backbase delivery teams accelerate the deployment of the Backbase platform for customers.

-*   **Solutions Architect for Digital Platforms**, March 2014 — Current
+*   **Solutions Architect for Digital Platforms**, March 2014 — July 2019

     **Standard Bank** (Johannesburg, South Africa)

-    I am currently working as a Solutions Architect for Digital Platforms at Standard Bank — the largest bank in Africa.
-This role requires me to find and implement solutions to complex business and technical problems on a daily basis.
-I work with business and engineering to deliver executable architectures for digital products on mobile- and web platforms.
+    I was part of the Solutions Architecture Team for Digital Platforms at Standard Bank — the largest bank in Africa.
+This role required me to find and implement solutions to complex business and technical problems on a daily basis.
+I worked with business and engineering to deliver executable architectures for digital products on mobile- and web platforms.

-    During my time in this role I've been very fortunate to work on some very interesting projects.
-Some examples of projects that I have worked on thus far:
+    Projects that I had worked on:

-    -   I am currently looking at ways to migrate our digital channels and services to the public- and private clouds.
+    -   Investigated methods and processes to migrate digital channels and services to public- and private clouds.
-    -   Also, currently investigating single sign-on solutions for all digital channels using OAuth2 and OpenID Connect.
+    -   Researched single sign-on solutions (using OAuth2 and OpenID Connect) for all digital channels.
     -   Was part of a feature team to rethink, redesign and reimplement the entire home loans- and cheque account opening processes.
     -   Helped architect and design a bill-payment solution for all corporate clients across Africa.
     -   Was the lead Technical Designer for the core banking application replacement in Zambia.

-    Examples of some of my daily tasks are: Understanding and analysing functional and non-functional requirements; developing executable architectures; conceptual-, logical- and physical technical design; software development; prototyping of new technologies and processes; mentoring of junior team members.
+    Daily tasks included: Understanding and analysing functional and non-functional requirements; developing executable architectures; conceptual-, logical- and physical technical design; software development; prototyping of new technologies and processes; mentoring of junior team members.

-    Examples of some technologies I’ve used in this role: Amazon Web Services (AWS); Microsoft Azure; RedHat OpenShift; Kubernetes; Java; Spring Boot Framework; IBM DB2; Docker; Chef Configuration Management; Atlassian Bamboo; Atlassian Bitbucket; Git; Node.js; JavaScript; Sparx Enterprise Architect.
+    Technologies I’ve used in this role: Amazon Web Services (AWS); Microsoft Azure; RedHat OpenShift; Kubernetes; Java; Spring Boot Framework; IBM DB2; Docker; Chef Configuration Management; Atlassian Bamboo; Atlassian Bitbucket; Git; Node.js; JavaScript; Sparx Enterprise Architect.

 *   **Senior Software Engineer**, October 2012 — February 2014